 If your budget is at the lower end of the scale, look at bed and breakfasts, private rooms in homes, and campsites.
 If you’re lucky, you may get a basic cabin.
 If you have flexibility in your budget, you could get a smartly designed tiny house or a cosy and comfortable cabin or chalet; with enough space for the whole family!

 Many properties here will see you dealing with local residents.
 However, for some of the larger and pricier properties, you may be dealing with a business.
+So choose where to stay in Yosemite carefully so you have the experience you want whilst here.

 When visiting America’s third-oldest national park, what could be better than a cabin in the surrounding woods?